Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 ## Preparation

-The demo project is based on Apples FairPlay SDK example application.
+The demo project is based on Apple's FairPlay SDK example application.
 This is configured using the projects `Streams.plist` file.

 To provide complete configuration for each `Stream` object in the `Streams.plist`you will require: